Updated: May 31, 2023

 Marble Flooring is Porous

 Because marble is a natural stone, its highly porous nature absorbs acidic liquids and can become a nightmare for upkeep and maintenance.
-As suggested by the manufacturer, the stone was sealed and cleaned with regularity, but the staining due to urine around the toilet (did I mention it is a guest bathroom?) and etching due to hard water and soap products have decreased the luster of what has now become blotched.
+As suggested by the manufacturer, the stone was sealed and cleaned with regularity, but the staining due to urine around the toilet (did we mention it is a guest bathroom?) and etching due to hard water and soap products have decreased the luster of what has now become blotched.

 Marble Flooring is Slippery

-To further compound my issues, wet marble creates a hazard condition when you step out of the shower onto the bare stone floor.
+To further compound our issues, wet marble creates a hazard condition when you step out of the shower onto the bare stone floor.
 No truer words of warning were “Slippery When Wet” than if you have a polished marble bathroom floor.
 On a positive note, the fact that the marble stone has proven waterproof on both the shower walls and the floor is a testament to how quickly water evaporates on the surface.

 The Attributes of Marble Flooring